DigitalPublishingToolkit/TODManual/md/Manual.md

 5\.
 Make PDF

 6\.
-Publisch TOD
+Publish TOD

 #Introduction

 This manual shows you, step by step, how to create a theory on demand.

-For more information about the workflow and creating output for print files, visit the PublishingLab [site](http://www.publishinglab.nl/resources/hybrid-publishing-workflow-faq)
+For more information about the workflow and creating output for print files, visit the PublishingLab [site](http://www.publishinglab.nl/resources/hybrid-publishing-workflow-faq).

 The Hybrid Publishing Toolkit method builds on chapter 6 of the Hybrid Publishing Toolkit book, it relies on a makefile and using the command line.